Saab Safir trainer in 1/72 scale: building the Heller kit

 The model was completed and the cockpit was detailed a bit with seat belts.

 The cockpit hood often shows blinds inside but I forgot to put these inside the hood.
 But they can also be uplifted.
-The overall hood length is a bit wide but I am not sure if this is caused as it slides aft to open.
+The overall hood length is a bit too wide but I did not bother further.

 The Tunesian roundels came from a very old ESCI set.